frankiee12a9/java-spring-boot-rest-api/README.md

 ## Swagger

-Once the application is fired up, it is available at: [localhost:8080/docs](http://localhost:8081/docs)
+Once the application is fired up, it is available at: [localhost:8081/docs](http://localhost:8081/docs)

-> 🚨 if you set `SWAGGER_USERNAME` and `SWAGGER_PASSWORD` on [application.properties](https://github.com/Throyer/springboot-api-rest-example/blob/master/api/src/main/resources/application.properties#L35) file this route require authentication

----

 ## Environment variables